seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part10-Journal-Entry-Engine.md

 ## Part 10: Building the Journal Entry Engine

-**Goal:** build the journal_entries and journal_lines tables, and write postJournalEntry — a function that only ever saves a transaction if debits equal credits, wrapped in a real database transaction.
+Goal: build the `journal_entries` and `journal_lines` tables, and write `postJournalEntry` — a function that only ever saves a transaction if debits equal credits, wrapped in a real database transaction.

-**Prerequisite:** Parts 1-9 completed.
+Prerequisite: Parts 1-9 completed.

-This is the single most important piece of code in the entire application — everything from here forward routes through it.
-Take your time.

 ---

 ### 1. Add the schema

-Open src/lib/db/schema.ts.
-Replace its ENTIRE contents with the following (adds journal_entries and journal_lines):
+Open `src/lib/db/schema.ts`.
+Replace its ENTIRE contents with the following (adds `journal_entries` and `journal_lines`):

 ```ts
 import {